 New Relic for Python monitors your Python application to help you identify and solve performance issues.
-You can also extend your performance monitoring to collect and analyze business data to help you improve the customer experience and to make data-driven business decisions.
-With flexible options for custom instrumentation and APIs, New Relic for Python offers multiple building blocks to customize the data you need for your app.
+You can also extend your performance monitoring to collect and analyze business data to help you improve the customer experience and make data-driven business decisions.
+With flexible options for custom instrumentation and APIs, New Relic for Python offers multiple building blocks to customize the data you need from your app.

 Our Python works with a wide variety of web frameworks and hosting mechanisms, including Django, Gunicorn, WSGI, CherryPy, uWSGI, and more.
 You can also install the Python agent in a Google App Engine flexible environment.